Skip to content

 This works when the task is repetitive enough to map and important enough to review.

 The right buyer does not need a giant AI strategy deck.
-They need fewer dropped leads, cleaner follow-up, better support consistency, or less founder admin.
+They need faster RFQ response, cleaner quote follow-up, better proposal consistency, or less founder admin.
 One lane is enough to start.

 Good first match